 I'd be lying if I said I'd been immediately and completely drawn to the name Orson.
 It took some time.
 Took some grappling, some going back and forth, specifically between Orson and Ursula.
 While "Artie's" or "Bernie's" would certainly have been approachable, I ruled out Arthur and Bernard because of their familiarity; they're anything but otherworldly, and could actually have a negative effect on business because of their familiarity -- seriously, folks could have many Arthurs in their lives, or Bernards, and they could hate each and every one of them, which could carry over into how they view this publishing company.
 With Orson (Orson Welles) and Ursula (Ursula Andress, Ursula K. Le Guin), I found there to be less of that risk involved.

 So, Orson and Ursula.
 Orson vs. Ursula.
 The answer here, I thought, was pretty simple: speed.
 Ursula simply has more syllables than Orson, and would seem less approachable, and therefore less sticky.

 Tack on what it is the company would do (publishing), and we had our name: Orson's Publishing.
 A strong name, I thought (and still think).
 A carefully-chosen name.
 Perfect?
 That isn't for me to say.
 I can say that so far the response from writers and readers alike has been wonderful.
-And I can say that Orson's Publishing has produced ambitious work by talented people, and will continue to do so for as long as we can.
+And I can say that Orson's Publishing has produced ambitious work by talented people, and will continue to do so for as long as it can.